 Name Color Function Steady on: Power is on, and the NPort is booting up.
-Red Blinking: An IP conflict exists, or the DHCP/ BOOTP server did not Dondy respond properly.
+Red Blinking: An IP conflict exists, or the DHCP server did not respond D properly.
 Ready Green Steady on: The NPort is functioning normally.
-Green Blinking: The unit is responding to Locate function.
+Blinking: The unit is responding to Locate function.
 Off Power is off, or a power error condition exists.
-Steady on: Wireless enabled WLAN Green Blinking: The NPort can't establish WLAN connection with AP WLAN (Infrastructure) or station (Ad-Hoc) Off Wireless not enabled.
+Steady on: Wireless enabled WLAN Green Blinking: The NPort can't establish WLAN connection with AP VVLAIV (Infrastructure) Off Wireless not enabled.
 Port 1 Orange Serial port is receiving data.
 Port 2 Green Serial port is transmitting data.
-FOIL 2 Off No data is flowing to or from the serial port.
-Red 1 Red - the signal strength (RSSI) is worse than -88 dBm Signal Strength Reu 2 Red - the signal strength (RSSI) is between -87 to -79 dBm (5 LEDS) 3 Green - the signal strength (RSSI) is between -78 to -68 dBm (3 LLD3) Green 4 Green - the signal strength (RSSI) is between -67 to -60 dBm 5 Green - the signal strength (RSSI) is between -59 to -45 dBm
+10102 Off No data is flowing to or from the serial port.
+Red 1 Red - the signal strength (RSSI) is worse than -88 dBm Signal Strength Reu 2 Red - the signal strength (RSSI) is between -87 to -79 dBm (5 LEDS) Green 3 Green - the signal strength (RSSI) is between -78 to -68 dBm (3 LLD3) 4 Green - the signal strength (RSSI) is between -67 to -60 dBm 5 Green - the signal strength (RSSI) is between -59 to -45 dBm